sherzod-hakimov/clemcore/README.md

 ## Use Case: Model Developer

 As a model developer you want to test the performance of your custom model on the benchmark.
-For this you will checkout the `clemgames` repository into your workspace directory.
+For this you will checkout the [clembench](https://github.com/clp-research/clembench) repository into your workspace directory.
 In addition, you want to make your custom model available via the `model_registry.json`.
 The entry should at least specify a name and a backend, e.g., `{"model_name":"mymodel", "backend":"mybackend"}`.
 The important thing to consider is that `clem` will try to locate all additional backend files in the workspace.